tanishqmanuja/blog/src/content/blog/setup-express-app-with-ts.md

 ---
-author: Tanishq Manuja
-pubDatetime: 2023-09-15T05:20:35Z
 title: Setup an Express App with Typescript
-postSlug: ""
-featured: false
-draft: false
+description: How to setup up a boilerplater express app with typescript
+date: 2023-09-15T05:20:35Z
 tags:
   - node
   - express
   - typescript
-ogImage: ""
-description: How to setup up a boilerplater express app with typescript
 ---

 This post will explain how to setup up a boilerplater express app with typescript, we will be using pnpm as the package manager.